 - Develop a strategy for medication (if necessary) based on empirical evidence, and make adjustments when necessary

 - Identify and work on interpersonal issues that might disrupt an ability to maintain sobriety

-A thorough psychological test can be integral in the success of treatment.
-It can yield key findings such as the severity of depression or anxiety, the presence of a learning disability, academic strengths or weaknesses, causes of emotional difficulties, positive and negative coping strategies, reasons for aggression, and insight into issues such as trauma and attachment issues.
+A thorough psychological evaluation can be integral in the success of treatment.
+Many folks who struggle with substance abuse and addiction have a co-occuring disorder that contributes to the disease.
+Our evaluations yield key findings such as the severity of depression or anxiety, the presence of a learning disability, academic strengths or weaknesses, causes of emotional difficulties, positive and negative coping strategies, reasons for aggression, and insight into challenges such as trauma and attachment issues.

 Testing is conducted by our accomplished psychologists, who use neuropsychological tests and clinical interviews designed to identify and describe the emotional, behavioral, and learning problems teens may be experiencing.
 This valuable information is used to customize a teen’s treatment plan based on the diagnosis.
 It’s fully integrated into daily treatment, providing teens with the tools necessary to make real progress and sustained healing.